Ashok-0003/repo-3/Overview/Architecture-&-Design/CKAN.md

 7. the function app will upload the file to front portal using rest api. this code is present in the platform api and the solution is: CkanResourceCreationFunction

 **For more information and visual representation, Recordings of the KT will be helpful.**

+Data pusher will support tabular formats. like csv,tsv,xslx. (subject to correction.)